Watch your step: Appreciating Canang Sari in Bali

 In addition to their spiritual significance, canang sari offerings are often placed at intersections and landmarks in Bali.
 These locations are chosen for their spiritual significance and practical benefits.
 Intersections are seen as meeting points between realms, where the realm of humans, gods, and demons intersect.
 Even if those are really busy intersections on main roads!
 Canang sari offerings are placed at intersections to placate demons and honor gods at these liminal spaces.
 Bridges connect different realms, between land and sea, mountains, or over rivers.
 Canang sari offerings are left on bridges to protect those crossing into different worlds.
 Large old trees are thought to be inhabited by spirits.
 Canang sari offerings are left at these trees to show respect and ask permission from these nature spirits.
 Other landmarks like mountains, oceans, springs, etc. have spiritual protectors that are honored with canang sari offerings.

 In addition to their spiritual significance, canang sari offerings at landmarks and intersections have practical benefits.
 They remind people of their Hindu faith and philosophy when moving through their daily life.
-They visibly sanctify public spaces, keeping unwanted spirits out.
+Canang Sari visibly sanctify public spaces, keeping unwanted spirits out.
 They ask for safety and protection at dangerous areas like intersections.
 They also provide food for animals and insects when offerings disintegrate.

 Overall, canang sari offerings are an integral part of Balinese Hinduism and are placed at significant landmarks and intersections to honor the gods and maintain balance and harmony between realms.
 They are also practical in their ability to sanctify public spaces and provide food for animals.
 To visitors in Bali, understanding the significance of canang sari offerings can provide a deeper appreciation for the Balinese culture and worldview.